mopugh/website/content/authors/admin/_index.md

 - Visitors
 ---

 Matthew Pugh is a principal member of the technical staff at Sandia National Laboratories in Livermore, California.
-His early career focused on research in sensor and signal processing, algorithm design and communications.
+His early career focused on research in signal processing, algorithm design and communications.
 More recently he leads teams of engineers to execute critical laboratory programs.

 *"The purpose of computation is insight, not numbers."*